 He describes himself as a free-market advocate opposed to the radical economic experiments and anti-business activism proposed by Lee and her fellow “squad” members.

 “The people of the 12th District are hard-working, honest Americans who work hard, play by the rules, and deserve a government more concerned with them as free people than sources of revenue to be squeezed by higher taxes,” Hayes said.
-“I think I share their values and those values of not to be found in the squad or any of its hangers-on.”
+“I share their values and those values are not to be found in the squad or any of its hangers-on.”

 Hayes built a successful professional career, before deciding to enter public service.
 His decision to run for Congress was driven by a painful episode that left a hole in the hearts of the Hayes family: the unsolved killing of his son, James Michael Hayes.

-James Hayes is married to Brenda Diaz, and the couple has four children, Brenda Theresa, Angela, Jocelyn, and James Michael.
+James Hayes is married to Brenda Diaz, and the couple has four daughters, Brenda Theresa, Angela and Jocelyn, as well as James Michael’s sister Courtney.

 Hayes' impressive resumé and personal story demonstrate his commitment to public service and his ability to represent the people of the 12th District.
 You can review James Hayes’ resume and more details on his goals for the 12th District by visiting his website: